robertfischer3/articles/Reducing_Authentication_Fatigue.md

 ## **Sources for Further Research:**

 NIST Publications are arguably challenging to read.
 Having spent many years reviewing their publications, I recommend reading the table of contents and then picking one or two sections that interest you.
 Do not try to read the entire document in one sitting; it won’t benefit you.
-Instead, as you expand your cybersecurity knowledge, you will remember topics from the table of contents and will return to see what NIST has to say on the matter.
+Instead, as you expand your cybersecurity knowledge, you will remember topics from the table of contents and return to see what NIST has to say.
 Here are NIST documents you might want to consider for a deeper understanding.

 1. NIST Special Publication 800-63B: "Digital Identity Guidelines: Authentication and Lifecycle Management" \- The current edition, along with the draft Revision 4 (available for public comment until October 2024\)